It’s been an age since we’ve had a new post so I will do my best to do a succinct round-up of our 2015 highlights.

 To date, 2015, was our most intense publishing year, with four books being published: The Forgotten and Fantastical, Hearth, Oy Yew and The Mother’s Milk Books Writing Prize Anthology 2014: The Story of Us.
 My youngest was at home with me for most of that time, and so I have to remind myself that it was quite a feat to even produce these four books while looking after him and running a household!

 Financially, Mother’s Milk Books is run very much as a break-even affair, which means that pre-orders and trade sales to authors and shops etc. ensure that I manage to pay the costs of printing.
-However, in June this year I realized that we wouldn’t have enough money to cover the costs of printing of Oy Yew, so I put an SOS out there.
+However, in June this year I realized that we wouldn’t have enough money to cover the costs of printing of Oy Yew, so I emailed out an SOS to our newsletter subscribers.
 I was heartened by the amount of support (financial, practical and emotional) we were given and due to this support it got us through a tough time.
 Every month since June has continued to be difficult (we REALLY need to make more sales) but fingers-crossed we will be able to “keep on keeping on”.
 With SEVEN books being published next year, with a bit of luck our sales figures will increase.
 These are the seven titles I am getting very excited about: Echolocation by Becky Cherriman, The Forgotten and Fantastical 2, Maysun and the Wingfish by Alison Lock, Handfast by Ruth Aylett and Beth McDonough, Baby X by Rebecca Ann Smith, Nondula by Ana Salote and The Mother’s Milk Books Writing Prize Anthology 2015: Love.

 2015 was also the year I received the Women in Publishing’s New Venture Award.
 Here is what I put together for the press release (which, ironically, got buried here in The Bookseller, but which will, hopefully, be seen here):